infinit/memo/website/templates/pages/docs/src/markdown/s3_compatible.md

    http://192.168.0.17:9000  http://127.0.0.1:9000
 ```

-_**NOTE**: With Minio, you will need to navigate to the browser address and create a new bucket._
+_**NOTE**: With Minio, you will need to create a new bucket.
+This can be done either using the web interface or the Minio CLI._

 Adding service credentials to Infinit
 -------------------------------------

 First, you will need to add your service credentials to Infinit.
 This can be done using the `infinit-credentials` binary.
-You will need to

 ```
 $> infinit-credentials --add --as alice --aws --name minio